Case Study: Vanessa

 ________

-Vanessa's patterns—people-pleasing, dissociation, avoidance—were held in place by unfelt feelings and the stories designed to protect them.
-Once those feelings were felt all the way through, the painful patterns of those stories lost their grip, and they began to embody new ways of being in their life.
+Vanessa's patterns — people-pleasing, dissociation, avoidance — were held in place by unfelt feelings and the stories built around them to keep old wounds from being touched.
+Once those feelings were felt all the way through, the stories lost their grip.

-Their natural capacity for boundaries, connection, and follow-through emerged.
-And with that, they naturally created the real friendships, loving family connections, and accomplishments they’d wanted.
+Their natural capacity for boundaries, connection, and follow-through came back online.
+And with it, the friendships, family connections, and accomplishments they'd wanted.